piccard21/npm-es6-webpack-skeleton/README.md

 ```

 ## Finally
 For production you can decide if your main-option in package.json will point to your minfied version.
-If so change the value to **app.min.js**.
+If so, change the value to **app.min.js**.

 ## Author